-Trikafta is a breakthrough treatment widely heralded as having the potential to turn cystic fibrosis from a life-threatening condition, to a manageable condition.
+Trikafta is a paradigm-shifting, breakthrough treatment widely heralded as having the potential to turn cystic fibrosis from a life-threatening condition, to a manageable condition.
 It's currently not funded in New Zealand.
 Help us campaign for this treatment - Kiwis with CF simply can't wait any longer.

 Trikafta for Kiwis has a petition to the Health Select Committee seeking public funding for Trikafta.
-More than 26,000 people have already signed the petition, but we need as many signatures as possible before the petition closes on 30 September 2021.
+More than 37,000 people have already signed the petition, but we need as many signatures as possible before the petition closes on 28 February 2022.

 You can help by sending the link to the petition to everyone you know and asking them to sign – family, friends, iwi, work colleagues, teams, clubs and anyone else you can think of.